sreeja6707/Assignment_js/readme.md

 Part - 1:

-In JS, using Hoisting, the declarations of variables are moved to the top of the program.
+In JavaScript, using Hoisting, the declarations of variables are moved to the top of the program.
 The scope of mysteryVariable is the function, and since the value hasn't been initialized yet and the variable declared using "var" is hoisted to the top, and it returns undefined.

 When we use "let" or "const" instead of "var" in the program, the variable still gets hoisted to the top, but it cannot be used without declaring.
 This is called as Temporal dead zone, which throws an error if a variable is accessed before declaration.